-Appraisal staff and/or Statistical staff are responsible for conducting ratio studies and comparative analysis.
+Appraisal staff and/or Compliance staff are responsible for conducting ratio studies and comparative analysis.
 Each department's performance testing is described in the applicable department's chapter.

-In many cases, field appraisers may conduct field inspections to insure the ratios produced are accurate and the appraised values utilized are based on accurate property data characteristics.
+In many cases, appraisers may conduct field inspections to ensure the ratios produced are accurate and the appraised values utilized are based on accurate property data characteristics.